Dr. Trump, In Congressional Briefing, Weighs In On Often-Unrecognized Benefits of Cancer Research

-Roswell Park Cancer Institute President and CEO Donald L. Trump, MD, was one of two presenters at a National Coalition for Cancer Research “Cancer 101” congressional briefing, “The Hidden Value of Cancer Research: Creating Jobs, Growing the American Economy,” May 13 in Washington, DC.
+Roswell Park Comprehensive Cancer Center President and CEO Donald L. Trump, MD, was one of two presenters at a National Coalition for Cancer Research “Cancer 101” congressional briefing, “The Hidden Value of Cancer Research: Creating Jobs, Growing the American Economy,” May 13 in Washington, DC.
 His comments focused on the positive economic impacts from job creation and technology transfer as well the cost savings that result from medical advances.

 Co-presenting with Dr. Trump was Richard Clinch, PhD, Director of Economic Research at the University of Baltimore’s Jacob France Institute.
 Together, they discussed the economic impact of US biomedical research on federal, state and local economies.
 Legislative staffers attending the briefing heard from the panelists about the economic losses cancer causes in the US, the economic benefit cancer research creates in economies and methods of assessing those impacts.